 While mild cystitis will generally clear on its own, recurrent or more severe urinary tract infections need to be treated with antibiotic tablets.
 Trimethoprim tablets are an effective antibiotic treatment for bladder infections.
-This medication will provide relief from cystitis in approximately 3 days.

-How can you prevent cystitis in women?
+How can you help prevent cystitis in women?

 There are a few precautions you can take to prevent cystitis.
 These include:

 - Avoid feminine hygiene products such as douches and deodorant sprays

 - Consider changing your birth control method if you use a diaphragm